GispoCoding/assessclimateimpact/README.md

 ## Climate Tool description
 ![alt text](Climate_tool_UI_v1.png)

+The tool can be used by city developers (land use planners) for
+- Understanding the current situation of CO2 emissions in the community
+- Detect the effects of land use planning (planned building, use and maintanence) in CO2 emission levels
+- See trends in of CO2 emission changes in the future

-It takes into account several information from the cities:
+Climate Tool takes into account several information from the cities:

 - Building
 - Traffic